wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.4.0 =

+*	NEW:        Option to enable Two-Factor Authentication based on Cookie.
+In this way you can tie a user session to a single browser.
+*	FIX:        Better WordPress Multisite (WPMS) Support.

 = 2.3.4 =